Dual Principal Component Pursuit: Conclusions

 \section{Conclusions}

 We presented and studied a solution to the problem of robust principal component analysis in the presence of outliers, called \emph{Dual Principal Component Pursuit (DPCP)}.
 The heart of the proposed method consisted of a non-convex $\ell_1$ optimization problem on the sphere, for which a solution strategy based on a recursion of linear programs was analyzed.
 Rigorous mathematical analysis revealed that DPCP is a natural method for learning the inlier subspace in the presence of outliers, even in the challenging regime of large outlier ratios and high subspace relative dimensions.
 In fact, experiments on synthetic data showed that DPCP was the only method that could handle $70\%$ outliers inside a $30$-dimensional ambient space, irrespectively of the subspace dimension.
-Moreover, experiments with real data showed that DPCP and related variants are competitive with state-of-the-art robust PCA methods.
-Future research will be concerned with extending the theory and algorithms of DPCP to multiple subspaces, corrupted data, as well as investigating big-data applications.
+Moreover, experiments with real images in the context of the trifocal tensor and three-view geometry suggest that DPCP could be a useful tool in computer vision problems.